dimotsai/space-vim-bundle/README.md

 [![Build Status](https://travis-ci.org/dimotsai/space-vim.bundle.svg?branch=master)](https://travis-ci.org/dimotsai/space-vim.bundle)

-This project would build all essential packages for space-vim and pack them as a standalone tarball that could be installed offline.
+This project builds all essential packages for space-vim and pack them together as one single standalone executable that can be installed without internet.

 Included Packages
 -----------------

-1. neovim 0.3.8
+1. neovim 0.4.4
-2. ccls 0.20190314.1
+2. ccls 0.20201025
-3. bear 2.4.0
+3. bear 2.4.3
-4. python 3.7.3
+4. python 3.9.0
 5. space-vim master
 6. all plugins in space-vim layers